STEP ONE: INITIAL CONSULTATION

 Typically, families choose the ongoing process upon debriefing after our initial consultation and deciding that they would like additional and comprehensive support through the admissions process, and that we are a good fit for a student and their family’s needs.
 Sometimes, clients will wait to decide until they have scheduled and completed a second consultation one or more months after the first meeting.
-In either case, discussions about goals, expectations, and the counseling process are more than welcome prior to making a commitment the ongoing program.
+In either case, discussions about goals, expectations, and the counseling process are more than welcome prior to making a commitment to the ongoing program.

-Ongoing Counseling is a flat fee, comprehensive program, with a flexible process that adjusts to a student’s individual circumstances.
+Ongoing Counseling is a comprehensive program, with a flexible process that adjusts to a student’s individual circumstances.
 Whether you live right down the road or on the other side of the globe, the counseling process can be extensive, supportive, meaningful, and personal.
 Over the course of one, two, three, or four years, the process typically includes:

 • Reviewing the progress of the student’s educational planning throughout the high school years.